trhacknon/trhacknon.github.io/_posts/2020-4-7-Dynamic-Invoke.md

     ref Execute.Native.CLIENT_ID ClientId);
 ```

 Once the Delegates are setup, they may be used to call arbitrary unmanaged code.
 For ease of use, there is a (growing) library of delegates and function wrappers for commonly used Windows NT/Win32 API calls.
-We also provide functions that load executables in a variety of ways, and make it easy to execute their code.
+We also provide functions that load executables in a variety of ways, making it easier to execute their code covertly.

 ## Using DInvoke